Jadiel

 Ramón Alberto González Adams (December 22, 1985 – May 10, 2014), better known by his stage name Jadiel, was a Puerto Rican reggaeton singer.
 In May 2014, he was killed in a motorcycle accident in Rochester, New York.

 Early life

 Ramón Alberto González Adams was born in Ponce, Puerto Rico on December 22, 1985.
-At an early age, he began to show an interest to music and began to compose his songs at age of 8.
+At an early age, he began to show an interest in music and began to compose his songs at the age of 8.
 As he grew up, he began to get better at creating his songs and at the age of 18 he started his reggaeton career.
 He always liked to experiment with the different types of melodies and tried to make all his songs special and unique.

 Musical career

 He started his musical career with the music company Denbow Music Inc. Throughout his career he has worked with several notable reggaeton artist including, Arcángel, Farruko, Tito "El Bambino", Franco "El Gorilla", and many more.

 On September 2, 2008, Jadiel's first studio album, Lo Mejor De Mi, was released.
 It includes his hit songs including, "Pretty Girl", "Para Que Volver (feat.
 Arcángel)", "Alárgame La Vida" and many more.

 In 2009, he was featured in the popular song "La Nena Del Caserio" which included, Wibal & Alex, Kendo Kaponi, Ñengo Flow, Farruko, Chyno Nyno, Joan & O'Neill, J Alvarez, and Jory Boy.

 Throughout 2011 to 2014, he started gaining more success when he released several songs and collaborating with multiple artists.
 During that period he released the songs "La Cucaracha", "Amor Para Ti", "La Vas a Pagar Caro", and "El Hombre de tu vida".

 Some of his last work was with Los De La Nazza, a popular Puerto Rican production duo.
 He released "Tristeza Interna" and "Me Descontrolo" with them.